 Diagnosing ovarian cancer

 When localized to the ovary, the five-year survival rate for ovarian cancer is 90 percent, but only one in five women with ovarian cancer are diagnosed in an early stage.

-The two tests used most often to screen for ovarian cancer in high-risk women are transvaginal ultrasounds (TVUS), a test that uses sound waves to look at a woman’s pelvic area, and the CA-125 blood test, which tests for the CA-125 protein in the blood (women with ovarian cancer sometimes have high levels of this protein).
+The two tests used most often to screen for ovarian cancer in high-risk women are transvaginal ultrasound (TVUS), a test that uses sound waves to look at a woman’s pelvic area, and the CA-125 blood assay, which tests for the CA-125 protein in the blood (women with ovarian cancer sometimes have high levels of this protein).
 It is important to remember, a Pap test does not detect ovarian cancer, only cervical cancer.

 If you are suspected of having ovarian cancer, you will likely have:

 - Imaging tests, including CT scan, ultrasound

 - A biopsy of your tumor or abdominal fluid (ascites) will confirm an ovarian cancer diagnosis.

 Unfortunately, ovarian cancer is hard to discover early because the symptoms are often subtle and similar to many other conditions affecting women who do not have cancer.
 The prognosis for survival from ovarian cancer depends largely on how advanced the disease is at the time of diagnosis.